google/WebFundamentals/src/content/en/fundamentals/security/encrypt-in-transit/make-intra-site-urls-relative.markdown

   not serve HTTPS, ask them to.
 Most already do, including jquery.com.
 * Serve the resources from a server you control, and which offers both HTTP and HTTPS.
-This is often a good idea anyway, because then you have better control over your site's appearance, performance, and security — you don't have to trust a third party, which is always nice.
+This is often a good idea anyway, because then you have better control over your site's appearance, performance, and security.
+You don't have to trust a third party, which is always nice.

-Keep in mind also that you will need to change intra-site URLs in your stylesheets, JavaScript, redirect rules, `<link …` tags, and CSP declarations as well — not just the HTML pages!
+Keep in mind also that you will need to change intra-site URLs in your stylesheets, JavaScript, redirect rules, `<link>` tags, and CSP declarations as well — not just the HTML pages!